ellevenHershey/Improving-CNN-Performance/README.md

     The improved model showed more concentrated activations; evidence from the baseline Grad-CAM showed scattered hotspots, whereas the improved architecture's deeper layers filtered out background textures.

 14. Why is explainability important in real-world AI applications?
-    Expalinability is vital in real-world, such as agriculture, to ensure s=hte system is identifying a plant based on its leaves or fruits rather than irrelevant factors like the camera angle or the type of soil.
+    Expalinability is vital in real-world, such as agriculture, to ensure the system is identifying a plant based on its leaves or fruits rather than irrelevant factors like the camera angle or the type of soil.